-This document describes a PacketCable profile of an application programming interface (MGCI), and a corresponding protocol (MGCP) for controlling voice-over-IP (VoIP) embedded clients from external call control elements.
-The MGCP assumes a call control architecture where the call control "intelligence" is outside the gateways and is handled by external call control elements.
+This document describes a PacketCableTM profile of an application programming interface called a Media Gateway Control Interface (MGCI) and a corresponding protocol (MGCP) for controlling voice-over-IP (VoIP) PSTN Gateways from external call control elements.
+The MGCP assumes a call control architecture where the call control "intelligence" is outside the gateways and handled by external call control elements.
+The PacketCable profile as described in this document will be referred to as the PacketCable Trunking Gateway Control Protocol (TGCP).

-This document is based on the Media Gateway Control Protocol (MGCP) 1.0 RFC [1], which was the result of a merge of the IETF draft of Simple Gateway Control Protocol, and the IETF draft of IP Device Control (IPDC) family of protocols, as well as input generated by the PacketCable embedded client signaling team that developed this profile.
+This document is based on the PacketCable Network-Based Call Signaling (NCS) 1.5 specification [14], the Media Gateway Control Protocol (MGCP) 1.0 IETF RFC [1] (which was the result of a merge of the IETF draft of Simple Gateway Control Protocol and the IETF draft of IP Device Control (IPDC) family of protocols), and input generated by the PacketCable PSTN Gateway focus team.

-This document, which defines the PacketCable NCS Protocol specification, constitutes a document that is independent of MGCP in order to provide a stable reference document, while meeting current time-to-market demands for such a reference.
-It is the intent of this document to be as closely aligned with MGCP as possible for the PacketCable environment, in order to avoid developing multiple protocols to solve the same problem.
-This goal has been, and continues to be, pursued through cooperation with the authors of the MGCP specification.
-The NCS profile of MGCP, however, is strictly and solely defined by the contents of this document.
+This document, which defines the PacketCable TGCP Protocol, constitutes a document that is independent of MGCP in order to provide a stable reference document while meeting current time-to-market demands for such a reference.
+It is the intent of this document to be as closely aligned with NCS and MGCP 1.0 as possible for the PacketCable environment, in order to avoid developing multiple protocols to solve the same problem.
+This goal has been and continues to be pursued through cooperation with the authors of the NCS and MGCP specifications.
+The TGCP profile of MGCP, however, is strictly and solely defined by the contents of this document.

-This NCS profile of MGCP, referred to as the Network-based Call Signaling Protocol 1.0, NCS 1.0, the NCS profile, or simply NCS in this document, has been modified from the MGCP 1.0 RFC in the following ways:
+This TGCP profile of MGCP, which will be referred to as the PSTN Trunking Gateway Call Signaling Protocol 1.0, TGCP 1.0, the TGCP profile, or simply TGCP in this document, has been modified from the MGCP 1.0 IETF RFC [1] in the following ways:

-- The NCS protocol only aims at supporting PacketCable-embedded clients: The NCS protocol supports embedded clients as defined by PacketCable.
-Functionality present in the MGCP 1.0 protocol, which was superfluous to NCS, has been removed. - The NCS protocol contains extensions and modifications to MGCP: PacketCable-specific requirements have been addressed in NCS, which has resulted in a couple of minor extensions and modifications to MGCP.
-However, the MGCP architecture, and all of the MGCP constructs relevant to embedded clients, are preserved in NCS. - The NCS protocol contains minor simplifications from MGCP 1.0: Where several choices were available, and not necessarily needed for an embedded client in the PacketCable environment, some simplifications have been made for embedded-client implementations.
+- The TGCP protocol only aims at supporting PacketCable voice-over-IP PSTN Gateways.
+The TGCP protocol supports voice-over-IP PSTN Gateways as defined by PacketCable.
+Functionality present in the MGCP 1.0 protocol, which was superfluous to TGCP, has been removed. - The TGCP protocol contains extensions and modifications to MGCP.
+PacketCable-specific requirements are addressed in TGCP.
+However, the MGCP architecture, and all of the MGCP constructs relevant to PSTN Gateways, have been preserved in TGCP. - The TGCP protocol contains minor simplifications from MGCP 1.0.
+Where several choices were available, and not necessarily needed for a PSTN Gateway in the PacketCable environment, some simplifications have been made for trunking gateway implementations.

-Although MGCP is not NCS, and NCS is not MGCP, the names MGCP and NCS will be used interchangeably in this document since this document is based on MGCP.
-Unless otherwise stated or inferred by context, the word MGCP shall be taken to mean the NCS profile of MGCP in this document.
+Although MGCP is not TGCP, and TGCP is not MGCP, the names MGCP and TGCP will be used interchangeably in this document since this document is based on MGCP.
+Unless otherwise stated or inferable by context, the word MGCP shall be taken to mean the TGCP profile of MGCP in this document.